mbarcia/drupsible-project/README.md

 * If you want to try a Drupal distribution, type its name during bin/configure.sh when asked.

 ## Remote servers
-All remote target servers must be Debian (wheezy/jessie) or Ubuntu (trusty/xenial) stock boxes.
+All remote target servers must be Debian (jessie) or Ubuntu (trusty/xenial) stock boxes.
 In the future, Drupsible may run on other *nix platforms.

 # Basic usage